 - Route overseeing the delivery of the content to relevant channels to fuel your sales and marketing strategies.

-The three stages above allow organizations to meet the customer demand for content in a timely manner and use the most effective ways to do it.
+The four stages above allow organisations to meet customer demand for tailor-made personal content in a timely manner in the most effective way.

-In practice, it means improving the five core aspects of content production:
+In practice, it means improving the six core aspects of content production:

 - Demand planning – Using social signals and data from other channels to identify content demand to create an editorial calendar and project plan.